Standard Number: IT.1.1.3S

 - Is no longer the owner or primary user of the device.

-- Pursuant to the Acceptable Use of Data and Technology Resources Policy, the
+- Pursuant to the Acceptable Use of Technology Resources and Data Policy, the

 University provides the use of University Technology Resources, including